The name of the organisation shall be the Scottish Association of Family History Societies.

 (g) Individual members of the Council or the Executive Committee must declare any personal financial interest in any matter under discussion and shall not vote on such matter.

-The Constitution can be altered or amended only at an Annual General Meeting of the Council, and then only if the proposed alteration or amendment receives two thirds of the votes cast at the meeting by the nominated representatives of the Full Member Societies.
+The Constitution can be altered or amended only at an Annual General Meeting of the Council, or at an Extraordinary General Meeting, called by the Executive Committee, or by 10 member societies, and then only if the proposed alteration or amendment receives two thirds of the votes cast at the meeting by the nominated representatives of the Full Member Societies.
 No alterations or amendments shall be made which would have the effect of causing the Association to cease to be recognised by the Office of the Scottish Charity Regulator as a charity for tax purposes.

 Any Member Society wishing to withdraw from the Association must give a minimum of three months notice in writing to the Secretary of the Association before the end of the Association's financial year.

 A motion for the dissolution of the Association must be submitted to the Council three months before the relevant meeting of the Council.
 Such a motion must be submitted by the Executive Committee.
 The motion shall be passed if it receives two thirds of the votes cast by the representatives of the Full Member Societies present at the Council meeting.
 If such a motion should have been passed as described above the Executive Committee shall have power to dispose of any assets held by or on behalf of the Association.

 Any assets remaining after the satisfaction of any proper debts and liabilities shall be given or transferred to such other charitable organisation or organisations having objectives similar to the objectives of the Association, as the Executive Committee may determine.

 Adopted at the Extraordinary General Meeting of the Association held on 7th October 2017.

 Certified as a true copy: _____(Signed)______________________ Chairman, Janet M Bishop

 Certified as a true copy: _____(Signed)______________________ Secretary, Kenneth Nisbet